 |THE BEAUTIFUL RITA|

-We've had many discussions since and I've always been struck by the way Rita's life, work, and vocation resist categorization.
+I've always been struck by the way Rita's life, work, and vocation resist categorization.
 So a couple of weeks ago, after evening Mass at Our Mother of Good Counsel, I wandered the residential streets of Los Feliz talking to Rita via phone.

 Me: Let’s just chat.
 I’m thinking I’ll run this August 28th because that was my parent’s wedding anniversary and it’s also the memorial of St. Augustine.
 Whose right eye offended him and he more or less plucked it out: love, lust, the holy longing.
 A good day to write of marriage.